sravell/energy-jax/README.md

-# energax
+# energy-jax

-## What is Energax
+## What is Energy-jax
 Classical Energy Based Models (EBMs) in Jax.
-Provides various EBMs and sampling methods
+Provides various EBMs and sampling methods.
+Using Equinox to speed up sampling and inference

 ```
 pip install -e .